e1miran/Now-Playing-Serato/docs/recognition/acoustidmb.rst

 #.
 Install `Chromaprint <https://acoustid.org/chromaprint>`_ as appropriate for your operating system.
 #.
 Open Settings from the Now Playing icon
 #.
-Select Acoustidmb from left-hand column
+Select Acoustidmb from the left-hand column
 #.
 Enable the option
 #.
 Fill in the API Key you received from Acoustid
 #.
 Fill in an email address that MusicBrainz uses as an emergency contact (i.e., too many queries).